wskraymond/pydsa/README.md

 - RuntimeError: When an error occurs that doesn’t fall under other categories

-### Dats structure aligned with Java's thing
+### Dats structure
+#### Java's thing
-several built-in data structures and related design patterns that parallel Java's interfaces and generics
+Several built-in data structures and related design patterns that parallel Java's interfaces and generics

 1. Comparable-like:
    - __lt__, __le__, __eq__, __ne__, __gt__, __ge__: Special methods for comparison, similar to Java's Comparable.